go-rel/rel/docs/query.md

 ## Pessimistic Locking

-rel supports pessimistic locking by using mechanism provided by the underlying database. `Lock` can be only used only inside transaction.
+REL supports pessimistic locking by using mechanism provided by the underlying database. `Lock` can be only used only inside transaction.

 <!-- tabs:start -->